Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 While at Santa Fe Station in San Diego, I saw a sign advertising the Amtrak Guest Rewards Mastercard.
 This spawned the idea of taking a train trip from California to Denver as part of our honeymoon.

-Fast forward 2 months, when I had both the Amtrak Rewards card and the Chase Sapphire Preferred in my wallet, and enough points to take my wife and me not only to Colorado, but all the way across the country from New York City for a total of $70 out of pocket.
+Fast forward 2 months, when I had both the Amtrak Rewards card and the Chase Sapphire Preferred Card in my wallet, and enough points to take my wife and me not only to Colorado, but all the way across the country from New York City for a total of $70 out of pocket.
 Every leg was in a sleeper car.

 I was hooked.
 Out-of-pocket prices would have been well over $3,000.

 Why did you start your blog?
 What’s special about it?